 - Status changed from Feedback to Closed

 - Resolution set to fixed

-#11 Updated by Alister Hood over 9 years ago
+#11 Updated by Alister Hood almost 12 years ago

 Sorry, lets get those on separate lines: